cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 Qualcomm also has potential in the server space, which could help them compete in the consumer space as well.

+### Summit Notes

+Cloud AI for Datacenter - Can compete with Nvidia?
+Snapdragon S888 - How performant?
+Anandtech pls

 ## Nvidia

 Nvidia is in the most interesting spot out of all the major semiconductor